-Relationship to Characteristic Spirit of the School
+Relationship to the characteristic spirit of the school

 - To allow the school to function in an orderly and harmonious environment.

-- To promote positive behaviour and self discipline recognising the differences between pupils and the need to accommodate these differences.
+- To promote positive behaviour and self-discipline recognising the differences between pupils and the need to accommodate these differences.

 - To enhance the learning environment where pupils can make progress in all aspects of their development.

-- To ensure the safety and well being of all members of the school community by encouraging an atmosphere of respect, tolerance and consideration for others.
+- To ensure the safety and well -being of all members of the school community by encouraging an atmosphere of respect, tolerance and consideration for others.

 - To enable parents/guardians and pupils to understand the systems and procedures that form our Code of Behaviour and to ensure their co-operation and support in the application of these procedures.

 - To ensure that the system of rules, rewards and sanctions are implemented in a fair and consistent manner throughout the school.

-Content of Policy
+Content of policy

-1. Guidelines for behaviour in the school
+- Guidelines for behaviour in the school

-2.Whole school approach to promoting positive behaviour
+2.Whole school approach to promoting positive behaviour – roles and responsibilities